 Logs in context for the Python agent connects your logs and APM data in New Relic.
 Bringing all of this data together in a single tool helps you quickly get to the root cause of an issue and find the log lines that you need to identify and resolve a problem.

-To enable logs in context for APM apps monitored by Python:
+To enable logs in context for APM apps monitored by Python, you can use our manual installation option.

 - Make sure you have already set up logging in New Relic.
 This includes configuring a supported log forwarder that collects your application logs and extends the metadata that is forwarded to New Relic.